CapTen101/VLC-docs/userguide/media.rst

 .. figure::  /static/images/userguides/network.PNG
    :align:   center

-Note: When VLC plays a stream, the track slider shows the progress of the streamed file.
+.. note:: When VLC plays a stream, the track slider shows the progress of the streamed file.

 **************************************
 Playing media from an acquisition card